 Today’s organizations can order customized and branded bins that will match the decor of the office or home.
 You can get one bin that combines trash and recycling.
 This can prevent recycling items ending up in trash bins.

 Aluminum cans that are recycled can generate sufficient energy to power a TV or iPod.
 Think of it this way, if everyone recycles an aluminum can, we generate enough power for light bulbs and television.
 Aluminum cans can take 200 to 500 years to decompose so why waste it in decomposing when it can be used for other good purposes.

-When we recycle paper and reuse the paper, we are reducing the number of trees that are cut annually to produce not just regular paper, but also newspapers.
+When we recycle paper and reuse the paper for brochures, books, or anything else, we are reducing the number of trees that are cut annually to produce not just regular paper, but also newspapers.
 Saving small quantity of paper can save over thousands of trees.
 Recycled paper produces less air pollution than when made from raw materials.

 Wood is sustainable and a renewable resource.
 Today, for every tree cut, there is a tree planted.
 However, it takes time for trees to grow and mature.
 Wood can be reused and transformed into a wide variety of secondary products such as wood pallets, soil conditioner and more.
 This way smaller amount of trees are cut.
 Consequently, fewer materials remain on landfills that reduce air and water pollution.

 Fact #7: Recycling plastic is a lot faster